o1-labs/proof-systems/book/src/plonk/plookup.md

-# Plookup
+# $\plookup$

-Plookup allows us to check if witness values belong to a look up table.
+$\plookup$ allows us to check if witness values belong to a look up table.
 This is usualy useful for reducing the number of constraints needed for bit-wise operations.
 So in the rest of this document we'll use the XOR table as an example.

 ![XOR table](../img/xor.png)